IN-CORE/incore-docs/manual/source/advanced.md

 - Perform HTTP requests with any method (`GET`, `POST` ...), URL, body and custom headers.
 - Create and save your authorization headers with Basic or OAuth2 authentication.
-- Save and organize requests foruser's convenience.
+- Save and organize requests for user's convenience.